MinimalMB-Cat/vitejs-vite-wgfii1tp/README.md

+# NOT READY!
+CODE ITS IN PROGRESS!
+BUGFIXING ITS ON PROGRESS!

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.